Skip to content

 The lesson here?
 To hire top talent in the age of AI, you need to adapt your recruiting process.

-Instead of giving candidates problems ChatGPT can solve, test their skills with open-ended homework assignments or soft skills assessments.
+Instead of giving candidates problems ChatGPT can solve, try testing their skills with open-ended homework assignments or soft skills assessments.
 Modern assessment tools like Toggl Hire include anti-cheating and anti-AI protection, which also prevents candidates from using apps during tests.

 In a world where everybody is using AI to boost productivity and improve efficiency, it might seem “wrong” to prevent candidates from using AI to help them apply for your job listings.
 However, doing so allows you to assess the candidates’ actual skills and personality traits rather than evaluate how well they can use ChatGPT to look up the right answers.

 It’s not all about preventing AI usage, though.
 Hiring teams are also exploring ways to use AI for good in the hiring process.
-Mastercard uses an AI-based game to evaluate candidates’ skills, while T-Mobile relies on an AI-powered tool to remove biased, non-inclusive language from job descriptions.
+For example, T-Mobile relies on an AI-powered tool to remove biased, non-inclusive language from job descriptions.

 New HR technology, powered by advanced algorithms, can help hiring teams: